 Regardless of any of the complaints on this film, I’m still putting it on here.
 Everything that someone can say about this film has already been said.
 The silent scene in this film blew me away.
 The whole room I was in gasped out loud when it happened.
 It’s officially my favorite scene from any film I’ve watched.
 If I can just say one thing – Poe is definitely not sexist.

-There are countless other things I could have put on here.
-But these are the immediate things that had a big impact in making this year an awesome year for me.
+There are countless 2017 releases I could have put on here, but these are the immediate things that had a big impact in making this year an awesome year for me.